 2.8H The PRA expects firms to consider the availability, appropriateness, and quality of the data over the credit cycle on which their internal risk assessments and calibrations are based, and should clearly document how they have allowed for incomplete or missing data in the internal credit assessment.
-This includes consideration of whether the data is sufficient to support the proposed CQS mapping.
+This includes consideration of whether the data is sufficient to support the proposed internal credit assessment and any adjustments to reflect differences in credit quality by rating notch.